-- Description: Design and construction of an expansion to the Alta Mesa Pump Station with an expanded capacity from 39.4 to 49.4 MGD total capacity. - Purpose: A larger pump station is necessary to provide additional pumping capacity to the Southside III Pressure Plane and redeveloping areas.
-This project was recommended in the 2017 Water Master Plan Update.
-The additional 10 MGD pump station capacity increases the total pump station capacity by approximately 29% to meet future water system demands. - Allocation: This project is allocated 33% to growth in the study period.
-Allocation was determined using the projected growth in demand (2029-2031) in the Southside III Pressure Plane, divided by the capacity added by the pump station expansion (10 MGD).
+Description: Design and construction of an expansion to the Alta Mesa Pump Station with an system demands.

+Purpose: A larger pump station is necessary to provide additional pumping capacity to the using the projected growth in demand (2029-2031) in the Southside III Pressure Plane, divided by the capacity added by the pump station expansion (10 MGD).